Noonday Creek Trail

 - Parking lot and restroom amenities

-The Noonday Creek Trail is a 10-to-12-foot wide, hard surface path that runs through the district, connecting Town Center’s destinations, parks and bike share stations.
+The Noonday Creek Trail is a 10-to-12-foot wide, hard surface path that runs through the district, connecting Town Center’s destinations and parks.
 It begins at the Kennesaw Mountain National Battlefield Park visitor’s center and heads east to the Bells Ferry Trailhead.
 The trail winds along the creek through forested areas, under highway overpasses and along roadsides.

 The vision for this project was born in 2000.
 The CID wanted to take advantage of underutilized green space and create new infrastructure for alternative modes of transportation and recreation.
 Since its opening, the CID has preserved the experience of its users by providing ongoing maintenance and landscaping.
 In 2019, we implemented an initiative to measure pedestrian and bicycle traffic, installing infrared movement sensors at key points along the trail.
 The data gathered will help us prioritize improvements so users can enjoy the trail to the fullest.